 There Is No More Negotiating Once You Are “Under Contract”.
 Anyone who has purchased or sold a home before likely knows that there are a number of things that can go wrong after a house is officially under contract.
 Financing can fall through or get held up and inspections can turn up all kinds of issues with the house.
 This is partly why it is important to have an agent help you navigate the process.
 They will be able to help you renegotiate should there be issues with timing or inspections.

 Down Payment Is The Only Out-Of-Pocket Expense.
 Inspections and appraisals cost hundreds of dollars.
 You will also need to budget for closing costs.
 I am often able to negotiate seller subsidies to cover closing costs for my buyers, but if it is a very competitive market, a buyer who covers their own closing costs will be more appealing to a seller.
 Especially since closing costs will often amount to 2-5% of the sale price.

 And Just for Marylanders:

 I Won’t Qualify For First-Time Homebuyer Programs.
 If you’ve never bought a home in the state of Maryland, then you are a first-time homebuyer.
+You may even qualify for certain programs if it's been more than three years since you've owned a home in the state.
 Speak to your lender to find out what programs might be available!